 It's easy to have a Green Can (Yard Trimmings + Organics = Green Can)!

 - Make any 110 litre garbage can a Green Can!
-Simply attach a City supplied Green Can decal on the outside of your current yard trimming can or any other 110 litre garbage can.
-You can line the can with a paper bag to help keep it clean.
+Simply attach a City supplied Green Can decal (available at most City Facilities) on the outside of your yard trimming can or any other 110 litre garbage can.
+Line the can with a paper bag to help keep it clean.
 For your convenience, Bag to Earth Kraft Bags are available for purchase at most City facilities.

 - Collect all your food scraps and food-soiled paper from your kitchen in the City supplied mini kitchen bin or other container of your choice.